-The binding elements of the investment strategy used to select the investments to attain each of the environmental and social characteristics promoted by the Fund are as follows:
+The binding elements of the investment strategy used to select the investments to attain each of the environmental and social characteristics promoted by the Sub-Fund are as follows:

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
-The fund adopts a "Best-in-universe" ESG approach, which consists in excluding 30% in number of the SRI comparison universe, including the securities comprising the monetary universe.
-These non-investable securities correspond to the exclusion of private issuers appearing on the management company's sector-based and norm-based exclusion lists for the purposes of the SRI Label, as well as securities obtaining the lowest ESG scores.
+As a result, management adopts an ESG "rating improvement" approach, which consists of obtaining an average ESG rating for the portfolio which is higher than the average ESG score for the comparison SRI universe, including those securities comprising the ICE BofA 1-3 Year Euro Corporate Index (ER01), after eliminating 30% of the index weighting.
+These eliminated securities correspond to the exclusion of private issuers featuring on the management company's sector-based and norm-based exclusion lists for the purposes of the SRI Label, as well as securities with the lowest ESG scores.

-The share of ESG analysed securities in the portfolio must exceed 90% of the fund's net assets (excluding cash, UCIs and derivatives).
+The proportion of stocks undergoing an ESG analysis in the portfolio must be higher than 90% of the Sub-Fund's net assets (excluding cash, UCIs and derivatives).